philpagel/PCE174-communication/README.md

 The following list describes all commands that are available as of now.
 The command names were chosen to reflect what they do.
 Most of them correspond to key presses on the instrument.
 See *Button* entry for this information.
+For conveniance, some commands are redundant in that they refer to the same biutton press but mean differnt things depending on context.

     Available commands: